Penn Therapy & Fitness Rittenhouse now offers EksoGT gait training.

 The EksoGT is a wearable battery operated bionic exoskeleton that is used to help individuals with paralysis or weakness to stand and walk.
 Therapists use the EksoGT program to develop a unique plan of care to meet a person's specific rehabilitation needs.

 - Multiple Sclerosis (MS)

-- Neuromuscular diseases/injuries that caused lower extremity paralysis
+- Neuromuscular diseases/injuries causing lower extremity paralysis or weakness

 - Spinal cord injury (SCI)